This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 teaspoon ground cinnamon

 - 1/4 teaspoon ground cloves

 - Carefully remove ham from the oven.
 Using a spoon, drizzle half the glaze all over the surface of the ham.
-Use the back of the spoon to help smoosh some of the glaze between the layers.
+Use the back of the spoon or a pastry brush to help distribute some of the glaze between the layers.
 Bake for 30 minutes.

 - Remove ham from the oven.
 Drizzle the remaining glaze over the ham.
 Bake for another 30 minutes until heated through to an internal temperature of 140-145 degree F.

 - Remove from the oven.
 Transfer the ham to a rimmed serving platter placing the flat side out so you can take slices of ham; reserve juices for serving or for making ham gravy, if desired.
 I like to add some kale leaves around the edge of the dish for presentation points, but it's not necessary.
 Serve warm or at room temperature.